Evasive Driving vs. Executive Protection

 Beware of false empowerment

-The basis of a good Security Driver is to possess the skills necessary to anticipate a potential threat, and the main risk are traffic accidents.
-According to Maslow’s Principle, it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail, therefore if a driver’s training is focused only towards security or violent situations, it will produce an aggressive driver who will look for a violent solution to any problem, placing his principal at an even greater risk.
+The basis of a good security driver is to possess the skills necessary to anticipate a potential threat.
+The main risk are traffic accidents.
+According to Maslow's Principle, if the only tool you have is a hammer, it is tempting to treat everything as if it were a nail.
+A driver's training focused only towards security or violent situations will produce an aggressive driver.
+That driver will look for a violent solution to any problem.
+This places his principal at an even greater risk.

 On the other hand, if you do not purposely create a skill set and only teach evasive driving techniques, under a high-stress situation the possibility of the driver losing control of the vehicle and thus creating a secondary crisis, is very high.

-In conclusion, the job of Security Driver, even though it’s a part of executive protection, is not considered executive protection in its entirety.
-Never-the-less, it is a specialty within executive protection that is key in escaping or avoiding a situation, and one in which training will come in handy more times than in any other specialty, as a Security Driver will have the life of his or her principal in his or her hands literally every day he or she gets in the vehicle, and the statistics will be always be against him or her.
+In conclusion, the job of security driver is a part of executive protection.
+Even so, it is not considered executive protection in its entirety.
+Nevertheless, it is a specialty within executive protection.
+It is key in escaping or avoiding a situation.
+Training will come in handy here more times than in any other specialty.
+A security driver will have the life of his or her principal in his or her hands.
+This happens literally every day he or she gets in the vehicle.
+The statistics will always be against him or her.